 The new standard is effective for reporting periods beginning on or after January 1, 2027 with earlier application permitted.

-Management will timely evaluate the potential impacts of adopting of this new IFRS.
+Management will timely evaluate the potential impacts of adopting this new IFRS.

-As of September 30, 2024 and December 31, 2023 Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)
+Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)